domabo/coreos-install/README.md

 ## Manual Tweaks

-If cloud config doesn't handle something you need to do or you just want to take a look at the root btrfs filesystem before booting your new install just mount the ninth partition:
+If cloud config doesn't handle something you need to do or the config file does not get created and you just want to take a look at the root btrfs filesystem before booting your new install just mount the ninth partition:

 ```
-mount -o subvol=root /dev/sda9 /mnt/
+mount -o subvol=root /dev/vda9 /mnt/
 ```